TotalMiner/totalminer.github.io/lua/functions/blocks/set_block_script.md

 ## set_block_script

-Assign a script to a block at a voxel position.
+Assign a script to a block at a map point.

 ___